Yousef5962/8086MP_DAC/README.md

 ## How to use

-Write your code in emu8086 and create a .com file.
+Write your code using emu8086 and create a .com file.
 Right-click on 8086 in Proteus and choose the .com file that has been created from emu8086.
+For address ports you'll found it in examples.
 ---